maniartech/InternetObject-specs/the-structure/introduction/README.md

 #### Data-only Document

-When an Internet Object document contains only a data section, it may or may not include a data separator.
-In such cases, it is up to the sender and recipient to agree on how to handle the document.
-If the document does not include a data separator, the recipient should assume that the entire document is a data section.
+When an Internet Object document contains only a data section, it is okay to omit the `---` separator.
+Such documents are sent to the server without any header because the schema is either not required or already known to the recipient.

 **With Separator:**